ChrisTitusTech/winutil/docs/dev/features/link.md

 !!! info
      The Development Documentation is auto generated for every compilation of WinUtil, meaning a part of it will always stay up-to-date. **Developers do have the ability to add custom content, which won't be updated automatically.**

-## Description

-Windows Sandbox is a lightweight virtual machine that provides a temporary desktop environment to safely run applications and programs in isolation.

 <!-- BEGIN CUSTOM CONTENT -->